stsang36/final-project-cmpt276/README.md

 TIMEZONE = Canada/Pacific

+## DATABASE SCHEMA
+To prepare your database, you will need to create a database and a table.
+In order to make this easy for you, we have created a database schema for you.

+It is located in database_schema folder.
+Import this file using PostgreSQL tools.

 # scripts to get started (development purposes only)
 #### npm i
 *~run this in the root folder to install all depenedencies for backend and client (must do this before running any other commands)*